 The integer variable $a{wh}, w \in \Lambda^+, h \in \Lambda$ then represents the number of resources acquired from source w (either through acquisition or repositioning) and assigned to terminal h.
 Assigning a resource to terminal h from source w has a cost F{wh} .
 When w corresponds to the Acquisition node, the variable represents the purchase of a new resource and subsequent allocation to terminal h.
 As such, if the resource being modeled is equipment, F{wh} could include the acquisition cost, only amortized.
 If the resource is an individual, this parameter could include wages and some amortization of a signing bonus paid to the individual.
-When w represents an existing terminal then the variable a{wh} corresponds to the allocation of a resource that is currently assigned to terminal wto terminal h.
+When w represents an existing terminal then the variable a{wh} corresponds to the allocation of a resource that is currently assigned to terminal w to terminal w.
 In this case, F{wh} includes any costs associated with such an action, such as transportation.
 When w = h, this variable represents leaving resources at their currently assigned terminal.
 Let I_w represent the number of existing resources assigned to terminal w.
-Ultimately, we seek to solve what we call the Scheduled Service Network Design with Resource Acquisition and Management under Uncertainty (SSND-RAMU) problem, which in its scenario-based deterministic forms aims to subject to